 If you're trying to get NAT type 2 on your PS5 then the first step is going to be to set up a port forward.
-It can seem like an intimidating task to login to your router and create a port forwarding entry, but don't worry; we'll walk you through it.
+It can seem like an intimidating task to log in to your router and create a port forwarding entry, but don't worry; we'll walk you through it.

 If you are not sure what Nat Type 2 means be sure to read our Nat Types Defined guide.

-A port forward is way for data to get into your home network through your router.
+A port forward is a way for data to get into your home network through your router.
 Without setting up a port forward then all data connections must be created from the inside of your network, which is usually a good thing.

 However, when you are gaming, a lot of times you want people to be able to connect to your PS5.
 This is where a port forward comes into play.

 One other thing...
 When you set up a port forward it is also best to set up a static IP address pointing at your PS5.
 Having a static IP address for your PS5 guarantees that your PS5 will get the same IP address every time you turn it on.
-Without a static IP address your PS5 might get a different IP address every power cycle, which will break your port forward.
-The static IP address step is actually the harder step of the two, but sometimes it is worth doing because it means that you're port forward will continue to work for a longer time.
+Without a static IP address, your PS5 might get a different IP address every power cycle, which will break your port forward.
+The static IP address step is actually the harder step of the two, but sometimes it is worth doing because it means that your port forward will continue to work for a longer time.

 Find PS5 IP Address

 The first thing we need to do is find some IP addresses.
 We need to know both your PlayStation's IP address and your router's IP address.
-Fortunately there's an easy way to get both.
+Fortunately, there's an easy way to get both.

-From the PlayStation menu go to Settings, and then scroll down to Network.
+From the PlayStation menu, go to Settings and then scroll down to Network.